kswhitecross/XDLLMSentimentAnalysis/README.md

 ### Flash Attention

 For major speedups on longer context experiments, flash attention reduces the memory impact and improves performance.
-However, it is complex to install, so only recommended for systems that will be used to run major experiemnts.
+However, it is complex to install, so only recommended for systems that will be used to run major experiments.

 - [`flash-attn`](https://github.com/Dao-AILab/flash-attention) (gpu-only)